Our beloved pets are likely to have accidents from time to time. Especially if you’re toilet training a puppy or caring for an elderly pet.

 To protect your hardwood flooring further, you can apply a hardwood sealant.
 This provides an extra barrier and extends the time it takes for pet urine to penetrate the wood.

 Sealants will usually need to be reapplied every two to five years.
-When applying sealant, make sure to open any windows as the smell can be quite strong.
+When applying sealant, make sure to open any windows, as the smell can be pretty strong.

-Before using a sealant, it’s important to be aware that sealants can change the colour and shine of your hardwood flooring.
+Before using a sealant, it’s important to be aware that sealants can change the color and shine of your hardwood flooring.

 You may prefer to use a penetrating oil like Furniture Clinic’s Wood Danish Oil.
 Unlike sealants, penetrating oils are designed to soak deep into the wood for better protection.

-People tend to find penetrating oils leave a more natural finish when compared to hardwood sealants.
-This is likely because the oil soaks into the wood, whilst the sealant sits on top.
+People tend to find penetrating oils because they leave a more natural finish when compared to hardwood sealants.
+This is likely because the oil soaks into the wood while the sealant sits on top.

 For penetrating oils to work best, use them every time you clean your hardwood floors.